kanigsson/llc/README.md

 - add a subprogram variant to a recursive subprogram
 - rte of quicksort
 - add subtype with invalid value in addition to `index_type`, for `get_free_node`
+- separate variants for get_free_node to avoid initialization problem